magnus-longva-bouvet/oilmod-kv-checker/README.md

 # Azure keyvault secret-expiry checker

+#### Azure setup
+Follow the steps outlined [here](https://www.npmjs.com/package/@azure/keyvault-secrets#configuring-your-key-vault) to create a service-principal for your vault.

 #### Inputs
 This action takes 3 inputs:
 * vault -> name of the keyvault (required)